toolkit-for-ynab/toolkit-for-ynab/sauce/README.md

 ### The `Feature` Class

-#### The following functions must be declared inside your Feature Class.
+#### The following functions can be declared inside your Feature Class.

 #### `constructor()`
+**optional function, not required to be declared**

 Your feature's constructor is invoked as soon as the Toolkit is injected onto the page.
-You should not attempt an DOM manipulation or access to Ember/YNAB as it is not guaranteed or likely to be ready when your constructor is invoked.
+You should not attempt a DOM manipulation or access to Ember/YNAB as it is not guaranteed or likely to be ready when your constructor is invoked.
 The job of the base `Feature` constructor is to simply fetch the user settings of your feature.
 If `enabled` is set to false for your Feature's settings, then invoke will not be called.

-You must call `super()` inside of your Feature class in order to have access to settings inside the runtime of your Feature class.
+You must call `super()` inside of your Feature's constructor if you've defined one in order to have access to settings inside the runtime of your Feature class.

 #### `shouldInvoke()`
+**required function, must be implemented**

 shouldInvoke is called immediately once the page and YNAB is ready.
 This function should perform a synchronous operation to determine whether or not your feature